Nikolai Vlasik: Early life

-Nikolai Vlasik was born to a poor peasant family in the village of Bobynichi in the Slonimsky Uyezd of the Grodno Governorate (the present-day Hrodna Voblast in Belarus) of the Russian Empire on 22 May 1896.
+Nikolai Vlasik was born to a poor peasant family in the village of Bobynichi in the Slonimsky Uyezd of the Grodno Governorate (the present-day Grodno Region in Belarus) of the Russian Empire on 22 May 1896.

 Drafted into the Russian Army in March 1915, he earned the Cross of St. George during World War I, and by the time of the October Revolution in November 1917 had the rank of corporal.

 In November 1917 he began serving in the Moscow militia.
 In September 1919 he transferred to the Cheka.
 By January 1926 he had become the senior representative of the Operative branch of OGPU.
 Furthermore, Vlasik held supervising posts in the operations section, which included the protection of the heads of the party and government.